theatlantic/django-south/docs/customfields.rst

 Extending Introspection
 =======================

+(Note: This is also featured in the tutorial in :ref:`tutorial-part-4`)

 South does the majority of its field introspection using a set of simple rules;
 South works out what class a field is, and then runs all rules which have been defined for either that class or a parent class of it.